-To work towards developing a safer workplace environment, the senior managers need access to up-to-date information about the most common types of incidents that occur.
+Identifying the most common incidents To work towards developing a safer workplace environment, the senior managers need access to up-to-date information about the most common types of incidents that occur.
 While it’s true that you can gather most information from your OSHA logs, having a commercial test management tool automates the process, eliminating errors and giving you more accurate data.
 This makes management’s job easier and lets them focus resources on areas where the majority of incidents are occurring.

-The second main benefit of investing in a commercial test management tool is that it increases accountability for your staff.
+Developing your safety systems and safety culture The second main benefit of investing in a commercial test management tool is that it increases accountability for your staff.
 By giving them the tools and software necessary to report incidents in a timely, comprehensive manner, you make them accountable for incidents.

 Commercial test management tools help you assign duties to staff and automatically track their progress, sending them reminder emails if work stalls or if a deadline is missed.
 This helps create a better safety culture in your organization by involving everyone in safety tasks.